Garylauchina/Prometheus-Research/README.md

 - Evolutionary algorithms in financial markets
 - Philosophy of AI and system design
 - Research collaboration opportunities
-- Or just chatting about *The Matrix* 😄

 **Languages**: English / 中文